Variational Image Feature Extraction for the Event Horizon Telescope: Validating

-\VIDA also recovers the orientation of the ring asymmetry $\xi_\tau$.
+\VIDA also recovers the orientation of the ring ellipticity $\xi_\tau$.
 Interestingly, in all instances, we measure a similar distribution for $\xi_\tau$ irrespective of the intrinsic image.
-Furthermore, as is seen in \autoref{fig:geom_test} the reconstructions themselves tend to have their semi-major axis in the north-south direction, suggesting this isn't an artifact of \VIDA.
-The origin of said bias will be explored in future work.
+This distribution is biased so that the semi-major axis of the ellipticity is in the north-south direction.
+By visually inspecting the image reconstruction ensembles (see \autoref{fig:geom_test} for a typical example reconstruction) we confirmed this feature was present in the reconstructions and was not a bias from \VIDA.
+We also find a non-linear correlation between the measured ring ellipticity and orientation.
+Namely, $\tau$ is significantly larger when $\xi_\tau \approx 0$.
+The origin of this bias and implications for \m87 will be discussed in \citet{VIDAII}.